itsluminous/EasyEncryption/README.md

 ```
 - Now access the application at http://localhost:5000/

-### Using CLI or UI
+### Running directly in local, without docker
 - Ensure that you have python 3 installed.
 Refer guide [here](https://realpython.com/installing-python/)
 - Clone this repo
 ```
 git clone https://github.com/itsluminous/EasyEncryption.git
 ```
-- Open your terminal/command prompt/powersheel and cd to the `EasyEncryption` directory
+- Open your terminal/command prompt/powershel and cd to the `EasyEncryption` directory
 - Install the required dependencies using ``pip install -r requirements.txt``
 - For UI, run ``python app.py`` and for CLI run ``python script.py``